Dieng Plateau: Climate

 Atmosphere of Arjuna temple in the morning.

 Dieng is located at an altitude of ±2,100 meters (6,900 feet) above sea level and is surrounded by mountainous areas.

 Dieng has a subtropical highland climate (Köppen: Cwb).
 During the short dry season (meteorologically in tune with the winter in the Southern Hemisphere), there is little rainfall in the monsoon period (running from October to May, in line with the summer season in Australia).
 The average annual temperature in Dieng is 14.0 °C. About 2652 mm of precipitation falls each year.

-Known for its cold climate, the temperature in Dieng can even drop below 0 °C (along with cold winds of up to −2º), this condition is usually called Bun Upas, namely frost that covers the Dieng area with temperatures below freezing.
+Known for its cold climate, the temperature in Dieng can even drop below 0 C (along with wind chills down to -2 C), this condition is usually called Bun Upas, namely frost that covers the Dieng area with temperatures below freezing.
 Although rare, frost has been recorded annually, particularly in the late evenings and early mornings of July and August, or lasting an average of one week.
 Although this rare regional weather phenomenon sometimes attracts tourists to gather to watch the frost, when the frost arrives the farms around Dieng will suffer damage and crop failure, with farms and crops such as potatoes being the hardest hit.